systeminit/si/app/docs/src/reference/asset/function.md

 ### Delete Actions

 Start by finding the action you want to model.
-For example, to model the deleting an AWS EC2 Key Pair, the command would be `aws ec2 delete-key-pair`.
+For example, to model the deleting of an AWS EC2 Key Pair, the command would be `aws ec2 delete-key-pair`.

 First, see the input skeleton to the call: